-Fellows from AAHSL member libraries have their travel, lodging and per diem expenses covered for all in-person events, according to AAHSL travel policies, including one-day registration for the AAMC meeting.
+Fellows from AAHSL member libraries have their travel, lodging and per diem expenses covered for all in-person events, according to AAHSL travel policy, including one-day registration for the AAMC meeting.

-- Attendance at the Orientation, AAHSL Annual Meeting, and one additional day at AAMC Annual Meeting in November 2023 in Seattle, WA.
+- Attendance at the Orientation, AAHSL Annual Meeting, and one additional day at AAMC Annual Meeting in November 2025 in San Antonio, TX.
 Expenses include meeting registration, air and ground transportation, lodging and meals.
 Attendance at the AAHSL meeting is free. - Travel to site visit library.
-Expenses include air and ground transportation, lodging and meals. - Travel to the Leadership Institute (in-person) in the spring of 2024 including air and ground transportation, lodging and meals. - Travel to the Capstone event (in-person) in the fall 2024.
+Expenses include air and ground transportation, lodging and meals. - Travel to the Leadership Institute (in-person) in the spring of 2026 including air and ground transportation, lodging and meals. - Travel to the Capstone event (in-person) in the fall 2026.
 Expenses for an in-person event include air and ground transportation as well as lodging and meals.